johnowhitaker/BLY/README.md

 ## Update: Biliverdin v2

+The pre-transformed one I streaked out isn't looking very green, tragically.
+Also, after checking and checking, I re-did the order and forgot to click away from the default vector.
+Luckily I had a tiny bit of ampicillin left, so could make a few plates, but still - lame.
+Trying a more iron-rich media and attempting a transform into BL21 soon in case it is just this cloning strain not expressing much protein, we shall see.....

+## Update: Biliverdin diffusion

 I got the first biliverdin one, and the colonies themselves didn't really show much color, but the agar itself did - as feared the biliverdin is likely diffusing out.
 Bottom plate has a streak expressing this:

 <img width="1086" height="505" alt="image" src="https://github.com/user-attachments/assets/677d1a5e-bd84-425a-a195-d7a0c1f40d80" />